How to Optimize a Website for Digital Assistants

 On the surface, most digital assistants find results in a process similar to the search engines we’ve all become familiar with.
 There are, however, a few critical distinctions:

 • Digital assistants search more than just the web.
 For example, Windows Cortana searches the files on your hard drive for certain types of queries while relying on a Bing-based online search for others.
+These personal assistants are designed to interact seamlessly with smart devices and mobile devices, making them increasingly versatile.

 • Habits and histories are dutifully considered.
 Google tailors its search results based on past things you’ve searched for and previous online habits.
 Digital assistants do the same thing but to an even greater degree.
 For example, Cortana can “learn” that when you search for a spreadsheet, you aren’t looking for tips on how to use one, you’re looking for one you’ve already made.

 • Immediate answers are the goal.
 Digital assistant users aren’t looking for an extended browsing trip.
 They’re looking for fast, immediate answers to their queries.
 As a result, digital assistants prioritize immediate, Knowledge Graph-like responses.
+For instance, you could ask a digital assistant to play music or set a reminder, expecting instant results.

 It’s also worth mentioning that not all digital assistants function identically, just as individual search engines never functioned identically.
 Their similarities can be grouped as generalizations worth noting, but idiosyncrasies and unique characteristics will still keep them differentiated.